 - Award in Professional Food and Beverage Service

 Mostly, bartenders acquire short-term training at the job which lasts for a few weeks under the supervision of an experienced bartender.
-Skills such as cocktail recipes, set-up process, customer relation, handling tense situations and unruly drinkers are taught.
+Skills such as cocktail recipes, set-up process, customer relations, handling tense situations, and unruly drinkers are taught.

 There are also bartending training programs such as self-study programs and online courses run by employers themselves.
 Also, some bartenders qualify by thorough work experience.
-They might start their service first as waiters, helpers and kitchen staffs.
+They might start their service first as waiters, helpers, and kitchen staff.